enioka/flowbox-spec/description.rst

 * therefore think of security as a first rank citizen, not an add on.
 As a default do not trust more components in the network than you really have to.
 * do not reinvent the wheel and reuse whatever clever solutions that already exist.
 Either as standards, as open source, or even as proprietary integration solutions.
-The need is for help in making things work together, not for new problems to prevent it.
+The need is for help in making things work together, not for new problems nor new "closed doors".
 * especially do not try to change or redefine what an application container is.
 There a lot of such things, do not force existing applications to tackle with new weird technologies, how clever they may be.
 * integration processing code must belong to an application.
 There should never be "orphan" code that does not belong to anybody.
+  Even when hosted by a mutualized and centralized tiers, integration artefacts should have an autonomous lifecycle defined and operated by a product owner.

 The purpose of this specification is to define the basis for this general architecture.
 It is both :